subhashissuara/SnakeGame/README.md

-# Snake_Game
+# Snake Game

 Classic snake game using HTML5 and JS.
-Check it out live at [here!](http://snakegame.subhashissuara.tech/)